senangpay/senangpay-payment-gateway-for-hikashop/README.md

   * **Secret Key** : Get the Secret Key at senangPay Profile Page
   * **Merchant ID** : Get the Merchant ID at senangPay Profile Page
-  * Mode : Only change to staging if you are register senangPay account at senangPay-staging.herokuapp.com.
+  * Mode : Only change to sandbox if you registered senangPay account at sandbox.senangpay.my.
 Otherwise, leave it as Production
   * Debug : No
   * Invalid status : Cancelled
   * Verified status : Confirmed